6 elements that every penetration test report must have

 5. No details, but lot of references to locations (in the current report) where the finding is detailed.

-6. It will be better if this part of printed and hand-delivered to the customer.
+6. It will be better if this part of report is printed and hand-delivered to the customer.

 Table of Findings